 Make sure you have the right A-Levels

-The next thing to think about when deciding whether you want to study English at university is to make sure that you do English A level Literature and/or Language.
+The next thing to consider when deciding whether you want to study English at university is to make sure that you do English A-level Literature and/or Language.

-Most universities offering English will ask for English Literature, not Language, but it will certainly not be a disadvantage if you have Language as well.
+Most universities offering English will ask for English Literature, not Language, but it will certainly not be a disadvantage if you have Language.

 It is worth noting that many of the highest-ranked universities will ask for at least an A in A-Level English Literature, but not all universities will.